Exploring Internet of Things Adoption Challenges in Manufacturing Firms: A Delphi Fuzzy Analytical Hierarchy Process Approach: Introduction

 \end{enumerate}

-The novelty of this study lies in its comprehensive approach, combining the Delphi method and FAHP in the context of the Bangladeshi manufacturing industry.
-While the Delphi method harnesses the collective wisdom of experts to identify and select the most relevant barriers to IoT adoption, FAHP takes these selected barriers and rigorously assesses their relative importance, accounting for the inherent uncertainty in decision-making.
-This dual-method approach provides a robust and nuanced understanding of the obstacles to IoT adoption in the Bangladeshi manufacturing sector, enhancing the accuracy and practicality of the findings.
-The outcomes will empower companies to make informed decisions, develop effective implementation plans, and ultimately thrive in the increasingly competitive global business landscape driven by IoT innovations.
+The novelty of this study lies in its comprehensive approach, which combines the Delphi method and FAHP in the Bangladeshi manufacturing industry.
+While the Delphi method harnesses the collective wisdom of experts to identify and select the most relevant barriers to IoT adoption, FAHP considers these selected barriers and rigorously assesses their relative importance, accounting for the inherent uncertainty in decision-making.
+This dual-method approach provides a robust and nuanced understanding of the obstacles to IoT adoption in the Bangladeshi manufacturing sector, thereby enhancing the accuracy and practicality of the findings.
+These outcomes will empower companies to make informed decisions, develop effective implementation plans, and ultimately thrive in the increasingly competitive global business landscape driven by IoT innovations.

-In the subsequent sections, we review the existing literature for the identification of the barriers in the manufacturing industries in the ``\hyperref[sec:litrev]{Literature Review}" section and then delve into the specifics of our research methodology, starting with the ``\hyperref[methods]{Methodology}" section.
-Here, we outline our approach, which includes three key subsections: "Identifying Barriers for IoT Adoption," "Fuzzy Delphi Method" for selecting relevant barriers, and the "FAHP Methodology" for ranking these barriers.
-Following this, we present our findings and engage in comprehensive discussions in the ``\hyperref[results]{Results and Discussions}" section.
-We then draw key insights and implications in the ``\hyperref[conclusion]{Conclusions and Future Works}" section, shedding light on the critical barriers to IoT adoption in the manufacturing sector in Bangladesh.
-Finally, we outline avenues for future research, providing a holistic view of our study's structure and objectives.
+In the subsequent sections, we review the existing literature for the identification of barriers in the manufacturing industries in the ``\hyperref[sec:litrev]{Literature review}" section and then delve into the specifics of our research methodology, starting with the ``\hyperref[methods]{Methodology}" section.
+Here, we outline our approach, which includes three key subsections: ``Identifying Barriers for IoT Adoption," ``Fuzzy Delphi Method" for selecting relevant barriers, and the ``FAHP Methodology" for ranking these barriers.
+Following this, we present our findings and engage in comprehensive discussions in the ``\hyperref[results]{'Results and discussions'}" section, in which we provide actionable recommendations tailored to manufacturing firms aiming to integrate IoT technologies into their processes, emphasizing the importance of top management commitment and strategic planning.
+In the ``\hyperref[sec:real-world]{Real-world applications and practical implications}" section, we showcased authentic case studies of companies such as Siemens AG and General Electric, demonstrating how IoT technologies have been successfully implemented to address operational challenges and drive efficiency improvements in the manufacturing sector.
+We then draw key insights and implications in the ``\hyperref[conclusion]{'Conclusions and future works'}" section, shedding light on the critical barriers to IoT adoption in Bangladesh's manufacturing sector.
+Finally, we outline avenues for future research by providing a holistic view of the structure and objectives of our study.

-\section{Literature Review}
+\section{Literature review}